Azure/azure-relay-bridge/README.md

 creating TCP, UDP, HTTP, and Unix Socket tunnels between any pair of hosts, allowing to traverse NATs and Firewalls without requiring VPNs, only using outbound HTTPS (443) Internet connectivity from either host.
-Neither of those hosts must be running in Azure; the Azure Relay helps facilitating the connection.
+Neither of those needs to be running in Azure; the Azure Relay helps facilitating the connection.

 Using this tool requires a [Microsoft Azure subscription](https://azure.com) and